Sleigh Bells (band)

-Sleigh Bells is an American musical duo based in Brooklyn, New York, formed in 2008 and consisting of vocalist Alexis Krauss and guitarist/producer Derek E. Miller.
+Sleigh Bells are an American musical duo based in Brooklyn, New York, formed in 2008 and consisting of vocalist Alexis Krauss and guitarist/producer Derek E. Miller.
 They became known for their overdriven style of noise pop, which incorporates elements from various genres including pop, hip hop, metal, and punk.

 After signing to M.I.A.'s N.E.E.T.
 Recordings and the independent label Mom + Pop Music, Sleigh Bells released their debut album Treats (2010) to critical acclaim.
 They followed with Reign of Terror (2012), Bitter Rivals (2013), and Jessica Rabbit (2016).
 Their fifth album, Texis, was released in September 2021.
+A sixth, Bunky Becky Birthday Boy, was released in April 2025.

 History

 Background and formation

 The two members of Sleigh Bells—Derek Miller and Alexis Krauss—had previous experience performing and touring in a musical ensemble.
 From age 17 to 22, Miller was a guitarist in the post-hardcore band Poison the Well.
 He played on the band's first three albums, but left in 2004, citing creative differences with the other band members as a key factor for his departure.
 Krauss meanwhile has a background in theater and television.
 As a child she appeared in a Nickelodeon Magazine commercial, and starred in a community production of the musical Annie.
 From age 12 to 16, Krauss performed in the teen pop group RubyBlue.
 After RubyBlue broke up, Krauss went to college (majoring in political science), taught Spanish at an elementary school in The Bronx, and performed at weddings on the side for fun.

 In March 2008, Miller moved to New York City expressly to find a female vocalist for some song demos he was working on.
 "I'm just obsessed with female vocalists.
 I don't want to say I was really determined, but I was really determined," said Miller.
 He began working at a Brazilian bistro in Williamsburg, Brooklyn, and in July, Krauss and her mother dined at the restaurant.
 Miller expressed his interest in finding a female vocalist for his new project and Krauss was volunteered by her mother.
 The two met in a park, where she listened to Miller's demos.
 In a 2012 interview, Krauss recalled her first impressions, saying: "Derek's music sounded like a really interesting challenge, but I wasn't thinking he was somebody I wanted to develop a creative relationship with."
 Krauss was pursuing a Rhodes Scholarship at the time, but decided to pair up with Miller instead.
 The band name Sleigh Bells comes from the phrase Miller used to delineate CD-Rs with demos he had worked on.